jesseyuen/portfolio-2021/src/projects/contribute-to-the-guardian.md

 At this time the Guardian Design System was in its infancy and we used this project to publicly pilot the new component and also experiment with the workflow between the product and design system teams.

-All three sets of radios, now masked as ‘choice cards’ where also now clearly signposted with accessible labels.
+All three sets of radios, now styled as ‘choice cards’ where also clearly signposted with accessible form labels.

 ![](/images/choice-cards.png "Increased consistency within the UI with a focus on accessibility.")